 9. Image text analysis

-It is not only documents and text which you need to protect, images can be sensitive data as well.
-The prevalence of camera-enabled devices, like smartphones, in the workplace makes it easy for employees to copy images and take them away.
-Data leak prevention solutions have the ability to analyse text within images, preventing data exposure.
+It’s not only documents and text which you need to protect, images can be sensitive data as well.
+The prevalence of camera-enabled devices, like smartphones, in the workplace has made copying images simple.
+DLP solutions have the ability to analyse text within images, preventing data exposure.

 10. Educate users

-Businesses often assume their employees know what information is confidential and what they must not share, but data leaks are not always malicious and an employee may not even realise their behaviour is putting the company at risk.
+Businesses often assume their employees know what information is confidential and what can’t be shared.
+But data leaks aren’t always malicious and an employee may not even realise their behaviour is putting the company at risk.

-An additional consideration is the EU General Data Protection Regulation (GDPR), which will come into force in 2018.
-Although the UK has voted to leave the European Union (EU), the new regulation may still apply to your company.
+A further consideration is the EU General Data Protection Regulation (GDPR).
+Although the UK has voted to leave the EU, the new regulation may still apply to your company.
 So you should review your data protection policies and technology to ensure you are compliant.

 The GDPR focuses more on what the data is about, not where the data lives.
-So even you operate outside of the EU, and don’t process or store any data on EU soil, the new regulations could still apply.
-If your business offers services to the EU market or holds data about EU individuals or data that could identify EU individuals, then you will need to ensure compliance.
+So even if you operate outside of the EU, the new regulations could still apply.
+GDPR rules that if your business offers services to the EU market or holds data about EU citizens.
+You will need to be compliant.

 When it comes to data, your business should be proactive about its protection.
 Keep your security solutions up to date, and don’t be afraid to reach out to a consultant for advice.